Cameras out! Here’s a list of places to find picture-worthy wall art and murals in Singapore for the street art lover.

 Overhaul your weekend agenda by adding a dose of local exploration to your days.
 From locating secret hangouts to uncovering hidden gems, there are plenty of things to do around these parts (trust us, we found 150!).
 Drawn to art?
 Here’s where to find the coolest street art in Singapore, guaranteed to satisfy any mural seeker.

-Best street art spots in Singapore
+Best ‘hoods for street art in Singapore

 If you’re on the hunt for street art in Singapore, you can’t miss strolling through heritage districts for the best murals.
 Case in point: Little India.
 Walk past the iconic House of Tan Teng Niah (you can’t miss its multi-coloured facade!), take a left turn and you’ll come across Traditional Trades of Little India by Psyfool (8 Bebilios Lane).
 This beautiful artwork reminds us of the people who settled in this precinct years ago – the parrot astrologers, washermen and other occupations that have since ceased to exist.
 Delving further into the precinct’s history, don’t miss multicoloured depictions of traditional dancers like Alive @ CLIVE by Traseone (104 Dunlop Street) and Kathaka by Didier Jaba Mathieu (86 Serangoon Road).